Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 |circle|
 |line|
 |point pair|

+A point is a sphere with 0 radius, so the properties are similar.

 As example, a circle uses all 2-blades, array elements 6...15, wheres as dual representation (OPNS) it uses all 3-blades, array elements 16...25.